 - This episode follows up on the mentions of Sifo-Dyas in Attack of the Clones; we finally learn exactly what happened to him.

-- At the Council meeting at the end, when Mace Windu says that they had, in the past, judged Sifo-Dyas' views on the creation of an army too harshly, Obi-Wan responds, "Well, it's not the first time we've been wrong recently, is it?" a clear allusion to the decision to bow to the Senate's wishes and expel Ahsoka from the Order when she was framed for treason in "The Wrong Jedi".
-Obi-Wan was one of three Council members to vote against it.
+- During the Council meeting, when Mace Windu says that they had, in the past, judged Sifo-Dyas' views on the creation of an army too harshly, Obi-Wan responds, "Well, it's not the first time we've been wrong recently, is it?" a clear allusion to the decision to bow to the Senate's wishes and expel Ahsoka from the Order when she was framed for treason in "The Wrong Jedi".
+Obi-Wan was one of three Council members to vote against it (the other two being Yoda and Plo Koon.)

 - Call-Forward: When Yoda declares that the Council will conceal the fact that the Sith were behind the creation of the clone army, Anakin looks distinctly unhappy.